MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex6_Detections.md

 ```

 17. You could continue to build your detection rule from here, but this KQL statement looks like it could be reused in other detection rule's KQL statements.

-    In the Log window, select **Save**, then **Save**.
-    In the Save flyout, enter the following:
+In the Log window, select **Save**, then **Save as function**.
+In the Save flyout, enter the following and save the function:

-    Name: Event_Reg_SetValue
-    Save as: Function
-    Function Alias: Event_Reg_SetValue
+    Function Name: Event_Reg_SetValue
     Category: Sysmon

-18. Open a new Log Query Tab.
+18. Open a new Log Query tab.
 Then run the following KQL Statement:

 ```KQL